CERT-Polska/Artemis/README.md

 ## Screenshots
 ![Artemis - scan](.github/screenshots/scan.png)

-## Getting started
-If you plan using Artemis on production highly consider kubernetes deployment.
-Development environment doesn't scale properly and has hardcoded credentials.

-For development / testing pruposes a docker-compose configuration exists.
-Some modules (e.g. downloading vulnerability information from Shodan) are not available because the credentials aren't provided.

-To run simply:

- - clone the repo,
- - copy `env.example` to `.env` and configure it (e.g. by providing a User-Agent to override the default one),
- - run `docker compose up`,
- - browse to `localhost:5000`.

-URLs you provide don't have to follow any strict rules (e.g. `hxxp://127.0.0.1:1337/someurl` should work as well).

 ## FAQ
 ### Does Artemis support proxying the requests?
 Not yet.
 If you wish to add such a feature, remember to proxy the DNS resolving (e.g. in the Nuclei module that currently uses the system DNS resolvers).

-### Artemis takes a long time to run - what is the reason?
-By default, the requests are limitted to **one in 5 seconds** for a single IP (and, separately, **two packets per second for port scanning** for a single IP).
-To change that to more aggressive values, change the `SECONDS_PER_REQUEST_FOR_ONE_IP` and `SCANNING_PACKETS_PER_SECOND_PER_IP` environment variables.

 ## Development